prat8897/DataCompression/README.md

 To run the program:
 `cd DataCompression && python gui.py`

-Click on `Compress File` to choose your file, and `Decompress File` to decompress a file that has been compressed with our program.
+Click on `Compress File` to choose your file, and `Decompress File` to decompress a file that has been compressed with this program.

 ![Main GUI](/gui_ss.png)